emc-openstack/vnx-direct-driver/vnxCinder/BackendConfiguration.md

 provisioned capacity over total capacity.

-The default value of `max_over_subscription_ratio` is 20.0, which means the provisioned capacity can not exceed the total capacity.
+The default value of `max_over_subscription_ratio` is 20.0, which means the provisioned capacity can be 20 times of the total capacity.
 If the value of this ratio is set larger than 1.0, the provisioned capacity can exceed the total capacity.

 ### Storage group automatic deletion